Existence of unimodular triangulations - positive results

 \begin{theorem} For $d\le 3$, every reflexive $d$-dimensional lattice polytope has a regular unimodular triangulation. \end{theorem} \begin{proof} The origin is the unique interior lattice point of $P$.
 Any pulling triangulation in which the origin is pulled first will be regular and unimodular.
 For $d=3$ we use the fact that any full triangulation of a polygon is unimodular. \end{proof}

-{\O}bro~\cite{OebroSmoothFano} has computed explicit representations of all $d$-dimensional \emph{simplicial} reflexive polytopes for $d\le 8$ (up to lattice equivalence).
-There are $5, 18, 124, 866, 7622$, $72256$, $749892$, and $8229721$ such polytopes in dimensions $2,3, 4,5,6$, $7$, $8$ and $9$ respectively.
-The smooth reflexive polytopes for dimensions $3$ to $8$ can be obtained from the \texttt{polymake database} (\href{http://www.polymake.org/doku.php/data}{www.polymake.org/doku.php/data}), for the $9$-dimensional see~\cite{smoothreflexive}.
-We used two approaches to establish regular unimodular triangulations of the polars of these polytopes up to dimension $7$ (checking dimensions $8$ and $9$ is in progress): \begin{enumerate} \item We checked whether the facet normals define a unimodular system (then the existence of a triangulation follows from Theorem~\ref{thm:hyperplanes}). \item We searched for a sequence of projections along coordinate directions satisfying the conditions for push-forward and pull-back subdivisions given in Section \ref{sec:chimney}.
-If such a sequence projects the polytope down to dimension $2$, the polytope has a regular unimodular triangulation (as all $2$-dimensional lattice polytopes have regular unimodular triangulations).
-If there is such a sequence projecting the polytope to dimension $1$, we know that the polytope has a \emph{quadratic} triangulation.
+There are $5, 18, 124, 866, 7622$, $72256$, $749892$, and $8229721$ \emph{smooth} reflexive polytopes in dimensions two, three, four, five, six, seven, eight, and nine respectively (up to lattice equivalence).
+Those of dimension up to eight were first computed by {\O}bro~\cite{OebroSmoothFano} and a full list of explicit representatives can be obtained from the \texttt{polymake database} (\href{http://www.polymake.org/doku.php/data}{www.polymake.org/doku.php/data}); the classification has been extended to dimension nine by Lorenz and the third author, see \href{http://polymake.org/polytopes/paffenholz/www/fano.html}{polymake.org/polytopes/paffenholz/www/fano.html}.

+We used two approaches to establish regular unimodular triangulations of the polars of these polytopes up to dimension seven (checking dimensions eight and nine is in progress): \begin{enumerate} \item We checked whether the facet normals define a unimodular system (then the existence of a triangulation follows from Theorem~\ref{thm:hyperplanes}). \item We searched for a sequence of projections along coordinate directions satisfying the conditions for push-forward and pull-back subdivisions given in Section \ref{sec:chimney}.
+If such a sequence projects the polytope down to dimension two, the polytope has a regular unimodular triangulation (as all two-dimensional lattice polytopes have regular unimodular triangulations).
+If there is such a sequence projecting the polytope to dimension one, we know that the polytope has a \emph{quadratic} triangulation.

-For those polytopes for which a $2$ dimensional, but no $1$ dimensional projections were found, individual inspection confirmed a quadratic triangulation for some of them. \end{enumerate} Both checks were done with software system \polymake~\cite{Joswig2009,polymake-sw} using an extension for projections of polytopal subdivisions\cite{subdivProj-sw}.
+For those polytopes for which a two-dimensional, but no one-dimensional projections were found, individual inspection confirmed a quadratic triangulation for some of them. \end{enumerate} Both checks were done with software system \polymake~\cite{Joswig2009,polymake-sw} using an extension for projections of polytopal subdivisions\cite{subdivProj-sw}.
 The detailed results are listed in Table~\ref{tab:smoothreflexive}, and are summarized in the next theorem.